Lucas Macri, Project Director

-Beth Willman is the Project Director.
 The Project Director has overall leadership responsibility for the execution of the work and for meeting the science requirements within schedule and budget.
-Beth is responsible for setting the strategic vision and priorities for the project.
-She acts as the main point of contact with NSF, AURA Corporate, and the NOIRLab Director’s Office and represents the program in both internal and external committees and in public settings.
+Lucas is responsible for setting the strategic vision and priorities for the project.
+He acts as the main point of contact with NSF, AURA Corporate, and the NOIRLab Director’s Office and represents the program in both internal and external committees and in public settings.

-Marie Lemoine-Busserolle is the Systems Scientist.
-The Systems Scientist is responsible for setting the scientific strategic vision for the Project Systems Engineering team and addressing proposed changes to the Project technical baseline along with the Systems Engineering Manager and Systems & Software Architect.
-Marie is responsible for ensuring that the overall US-ELTP user services meet the expectations of the relevant stakeholders and the project is using consistent and correct scientific terminology.
-She bridges the gap between the project-wide vision for community engagement and the engagement activities coordinated by the Stakeholder Representatives.
+The Systems Scientist (SS) is responsible for setting the scientific strategic vision for the Project Systems Engineering team and addressing proposed changes to the Project technical baseline along with the Systems Engineering Manager and Systems & Software Architect.
+The SS is responsible for ensuring that the overall US-ELTP user services meet the expectations of the relevant stakeholders and the project is using consistent and correct scientific terminology.
+They bridge the gap between the project-wide vision for community engagement and the engagement activities coordinated by the Stakeholder Representatives.

 Marie holds a PhD in Astrophysics from the Université de Toulouse (France; 2003).
 She held a two-year postdoctoral position at the Institute of Astronomy at Cambridge (UK) and a three-year UK Gemini support scientist position in the UK National Gemini Office at the University of Oxford.
 Marie joined the Gemini Observatory in 2009 and provided observatory support duties at the Gemini Observatory in Hawai'i.
 Marie’s research interest focuses on galaxy formation and evolution through the study of physical properties of spatially resolved distant galaxy populations using mostly adaptive optics and integral-field spectroscopy in the optical and infrared.